-Below are a few selected online global health courses USC Institute for Global Health faculty teach and/or facilitate.
+Below are a few selected online global health courses USC Institute on Inequalities in Global Health faculty teach and/or facilitate.

 This online certificate course, launched in 2018, will explore the use of unmanned aerial vehicles (UAVs/drones) in public health, emergency response and related fields.
 Developed and taught by Shubha Kumar, assistant professor of preventive medicine and director of the USC Master of Public Health online program, in collaboration with Helena Samsioe, CEO and founder of drone service company Globhe, the course is structured as an introduction to government officials, agencies, organizations and companies interested in utilizing drones to improve their operations.
 Learn more »

 Global Health LIVE! is an innovative graduate seminar for graduate students that was co-designed by Professors Terry Schmidt (from University of California, Irvine), Shubha Kumar (University of Southern California) and Mellissa Withers (University of Southern California).
 First offered in 2015, the course extends global health theory to practice.
 At least three universities (approximately 40-50 students) participate in the course.
 Universities sign on simultaneously once a week for two hours over 10 weeks through a web-based platform.
 These live sessions provide a space for students to interact with each other and their instructors, as well as with prominent weekly guest speakers—high-ranking academic, government and non-profit organization leaders and researchers from around the world.
 The guest speakers present lectures and discuss professional challenges and successes they have faced in their global health careers.
 One major assignment requires students to work in multi-university groups to produce short final videos outlining global health leadership topics.
 Learn more »